🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 This table reflects permanent nerfs and buffs only, and not limited-time promotions

-For this year’s card strategy post, I’m going to take a slightly different approach:
+For this year’s card strategy post, I’m taking a slightly different approach:

 • Then, I’m going to assign each card to a different category of spending